nlfiedler/exaf-rs/README.md

 # Exaf

 The EXtensible Archiver Format is intended to be used in compressing and archiving files.
 It offers an alternative to the well-known zip and 7-zip formats, with extensibility in mind.
+The running time is similar to that of GNU tar with Zstandard compression, and the resulting file size is very similar.
+It is much faster and the file size is considerably smaller than Info-Zip.
+While the file size is larger than that of 7-zip, the run time is much less.

 **This is a work in progress.** There is a basic working prototype and the format is, for the most part, settled and will be documented soon.